sky2626/automation/README.md

 # This is a colllection of scripts that that perform my tasks
-1. git automation
+1. Git automation
-2. webscraping
+2. Webb Scraping